PhilippElhaus/CalendarSync/README.md

 # CalendarSync

 **CalendarSync** is a lightweight .NET-based background application that performs a **one-way sync from Microsoft Outlook to Apple iCloud Calendar** using CalDAV.
-As a COM-Interop application it is optimized to run silently as a Scheduled Task on Windows systems, without relying on Microsoft Graph or full Exchange integration.
+As a COM-Interop application it is optimized to run silently via a Scheduled Task on Windows systems - without relying on Microsoft Graph or full Exchange integration.

 ## Features